martycep/personal_blog/src/projects/kai.md

 Engineering feasibility was considered, but not the main focus.
 This was a speculative design project centered around finding the problems and giving ideal solutions.

 ### Problem
 Design a digital experience that helps mothers who are either pregnant or postpartum and recovering from opioid substance abuse.

+### Solution
+A smart wearable that connects patients with resources in the community and allows for more reliable communication with providers.

+ ### Roles
+Teammates: Anya Pawar, Maya Terry
+Role: I was a generalist on the team contributing to the visual, interaction, and product designs of Kai.
+I also acted as the defacto product manager guiding feature roadmap and product goals throughout the process.

+Some select shots below:

+<iframe src="https://giphy.com/embed/U1U1EbwEykvygBUQts" width="480" height="360" frameBorder="0" class="giphy-embed" ></iframe>

+[Download Process Deck](https://drive.google.com/file/d/1USemgc8NwrN1H6-jyfTG-u-E533_UzSo/view?usp=sharing) - download and open as